meooow25/samsort/HOWTO.md

 * The return type is an `ST` action.
 If you are not familiar with `ST`, please see the documentation for [`Control.Monad.ST`](https://hackage.haskell.org/package/base-4.19.0.0/docs/Control-Monad-ST.html).

-Clearly, to use `sortArrayBy`, an important step is to put the elements to be sorted into a `MutableArray#`.
-The most convenient way to do this depends on how the elements are stored prior to sorting.
+To use `sortArrayBy`, an important step is to put the elements to be sorted into a `MutableArray#`.
+The best way to do this depends on how the elements are stored prior to sorting, as we will see in the examples below.

 ### Example 1: [`MVector`](https://hackage.haskell.org/package/vector-0.13.1.0/docs/Data-Vector-Mutable.html#t:MVector)

 Consider that we need to sort a mutable vector `MVector` from the `vector` library.
 This is quite easy, and in fact we do not need to put elements anywhere because the underlying representation of an `MVector` is a `MutableArray#`!
-We only need to get it out of the `MVector`.
+We only need to access it.

 ```hs
 import Control.Monad.Primitive (PrimMonad(..), stToPrim)  -- from the package "primitive"